Ggjorven/FauxFlix/BUILDING.md

     ./install_premake5.bat
     ```

+4. TODO: FFMPEG install

-4. Choose what you want it build to:
+5. Choose what you want it build to:
     - Visual Studio 17 2022:
         ```sh
         ./generate_vs2022.bat